-The Healthy Future theme encompasses both mental and physical health focusing primarily on the social determinants and cultural contexts of health: understanding and changing systems that undermine health, from structures and policies to behaviors and beliefs.
 The Healthy Future theme has identified two sub-themes: (1) Towards a healthy diet for all and (2) Stress & the intergenerational transmission of health and (un)healthy behaviors.

 Additionally, from 2024, the Healthy Future theme would like to emphasize the global health perspective as applied to the two themes described above.
 This perspective can help to extend our knowledge about safeguarding health and well-being across borders, recognizing its social value and promoting well-being and a healthy future for all.
 The two sub-themes offer guidance for project proposals for Seed Grants.
 However, project proposals are not required to fall into these categories.